gardhr/finabel/README.md

 console.log(finabel(key, salt, rounds, digits));
 ```

-NOTE: If _rounds_ is zero or unspecified, a default of 500 rounds is used.
+NOTE: If _rounds_ is zero or unspecified, a default of 1000 rounds is used.
+This amounts to roughly the same time complexity (within an order of magnitude) as the default configurations of [argon2](https://en.wikipedia.org/wiki/Argon2) and [scrypt](https://en.wikipedia.org/wiki/Scrypt).

 ## How it works